Hemant-Banke/House-Prices/README.md

   ![bi Plots](https://github.com/Hemant-Banke/House-Prices/blob/main/img/plot_model4_bi?raw=true)

   There are some leverage points but the error is minimal hence they will not have substantial effect on regression line.

+  **Testing Independence in errors**
+  We use Durbin Watson Test to test autocorrelation in our model.
+  The test value is 1.979246.
+As the test statistic value is close to 2, there is no significant correlation in errors.

+As the assumptions of Linear Regression Model are satisfied and coefficient of determination (R^2) is close to 1, we can conclude the final model explains Sale Prices of Houses.